 From Dublin Port

-Accordingly, we are reluctant to take bookings and are pushing back acceptance of bookings until the end of April, unless there is an earlier positive Government announcement with a re-opening date.
+Accordingly, we are reluctant to take bookings and are pushing back acceptance of bookings until we have a positive Government announcement with a re-opening date.
 While this may not be ideal and is frustrating for all, our priority is to provide some certainty to our guests when taking bookings.
-Hopefully, we will by then make progress and have a better view on the re-opening date and any further restrictions that may apply.
+Hopefully, we will soon have a better view on the re-opening date and any further restrictions that may apply.

 We have rebuilt our website, but would ask that you refrain from completing our booking form until Government announces the opening dates for our sector.